 Students have the right to petition for exceptions to these regulations.
 Such a petition should be addressed to the School of Graduate Studies.
 In most cases the student’s department or program committee must endorse the petition.

-Requirements for master’s and doctoral degrees beyond those set forth in these regulations may be established by departments or curricular program committees with the approval of the dean of graduate studies.
+Requirements for master’s and doctoral degrees beyond those set forth in these regulations may be established by departments or curricular program committees with the approval of the School of Graduate Studies.
 Individual students may be required to take courses beyond the published requirements in order to successfully complete their degree programs.
 In such instances, the student must be notified in writing upon matriculation by the chair of the department or curricular program, with a copy to be filed in the School of Graduate Studies.

 It is the responsibility of the student to become familiar with the general rules and regulations of the University, not just those of the School of Graduate Studies.
 These are including but not limited to the University Policies and University Code of Conduct.
 A member of the University community who is accused of violating any of these rules and regulations is subject to University disciplinary action.
 Due process procedures of adequate notice of all charges and a fair hearing will apply.
 Case Western Reserve University has established a mechanism whereby students may express a grievance against the actions of other students or members of the faculty and staff.
 The Academic Integrity Policies and Procedures to be followed in the case of academic infractions by graduate students may be obtained through the School of Graduate Studies.
-The policies and procedures governing all other infractions are detailed in the University’s Case Student Handbook.
 The University Office of Student Affairs should be consulted for non-academic infractions.

 It is also the responsibility of the student to become acquainted with the general regulations and administrative procedures governing graduate study, together with the departmental or school regulations which apply to the student’s course of study, and, in consultation with the faculty advisor or advisory committee of the supervising unit, to plan the program and carry out the work in accordance with these regulations and procedures.